Thursday, January 18, 2007

 Heat oven to 400°F.

-*With apologies to all my Southern friends.
-Just cut a muffin in half and stick a thin slice of Smithfield Ham inside, and you will be appeased.
+With apologies to my Southern friends.
+Just cut a muffin in half and tuck in a thin slice of salty country ham, and you will be appeased.

 No comments: